Scottish Dog Breeds – Hello Dogs of Scotland!

 Shop all of our art gifts for Gordon Setter lovers here.

 Ah, Lassie!
-The Rough Collie is probably the most recognisable Scottish dog breed, thanks to a certain heroic telly dog who could apparently summon emergency services with a single bark.
+The Rough Collie is probably the most recognisable Scottish dog breed, thanks to a certain heroic telly dog who could apparently summon the emergency services with a single bark.

 These magnificent animals originated as working sheepdogs in the Scottish Highlands, where their thick, weather-resistant coats protected them from the elements.
 They were humble farm dogs until Queen Victoria discovered them during a visit to Balmoral Castle and fell completely in love.
 She brought Collies back to her kennels, and suddenly everyone wanted one.

-The breed’s popularity exploded again with the Lassie films and TV series, and honestly, it’s easy to see why.
+The breed’s popularity exploded again with the Lassie films and TV series, and it’s easy to see why.
 Rough Collies are intelligent, gentle, loyal, and absolutely gorgeous.
 They’re sensitive souls who respond to love rather than harsh discipline, and they adore being part of family life.
 Despite that glorious coat, they’re surprisingly easy to maintain with regular brushing.

 Shop all of our art gifts for Rough Collie lovers here.

-The Smooth Collie
+Smooth Collie Art Print

 The Smooth Collie is essentially the Rough Collie’s short-haired sibling.
 They share the same ancestry, temperament, and intelligence – just with a coat that’s far easier to maintain.
 While the Rough Collie herded sheep in the Scottish Highlands, the Smooth Collie excelled at driving cattle in the lowlands of Northern England.